Losant/losant-docs/docs/workflows/logic/json-encode.md

 }
 ```

-The payload after execution of the JSON encode node would look like:
+The payload after execution of the JSON Encode Node would look like:

 ```json
 {